 Non-means-tested Loan Scheme for Students Studying Part-time or Self-financed Programme (ENLS)

 The ENLS loans, same as that for full-time students, are solely used to settle tuition fees.
-Application forms are obtainable from the District Offices and Student Financial Assistance Agency.
+Application forms can be downloaded from the SFO website (www.wfsfaa.gov.hk/sfo).

 Financial Assistance Scheme for Post-secondary Students (FASP)